"True" self-avoiding walks on general trees: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:strong.constr}, we present the Rubin’s construction of the process $\X$ together with the extension processes defined along geodesic paths of $\mathcal{T}$.
 Each extension process has the same law as the restriction of $\X$ to the corresponding path, conditioned to be visited infinitely often, and hence has the same law as the one-dimensional TSAW.
 In Section~\ref{sec:1D-TSAW}, we analyze the one-dimensional TSAW on $\{0,1,\dots,n\}$ and derive an exact asymptotic formula for the \textit{ruin probability} that the walk hits $n$ before returning to $0$.
 The key ingredient is a comparison between the Markov chain $Y$, which records the number of backward steps before hitting $n$, and a symmetric random walk $S$ whose increment law is the stationary law of $Y$.
 We study the local behavior of the chains $Y$ and $S$ conditioned to stay above a barrier $K$.
-Using a Duhamel expansion, we compare the first return kernels of $Y$ and $S$ to the finite set $\{0,1,\dots,K\}$, for $K$ sufficiently large, and thereby obtain the corresponding asymptotics for $Y$.
+Using a Duhamel expansion, we compare the first return probabilities of $Y$ and $S$ to the finite set $\{0,1,\dots,K\}$, for $K$ sufficiently large, and thereby obtain the corresponding asymptotics for $Y$.
 The exact asymptotic formula for the ruin probabilities then follows from a Markov renewal formula.
 In Section~\ref{sec:proof-main}, we use these ruin events to define a \textit{percolation} on $\mathcal{T}$ by declaring an edge $e=\{v^{-1},v\}$ open if the extension process along the geodesic from the root to $v$ hits $v$ before returning to the root, and closed otherwise.
 This percolation captures the transience/recurrence behavior of the walk: almost sure finiteness of the open cluster containing the root implies recurrence, whereas positivity of the probability that this cluster is infinite implies transience.
 We prove that this percolation is quasi-independent in the sense of Lyons \cite{Lyons1989}.
-The proof is based on analyzing the joint occurrence of two edge events by separating the contribution from their common ancestral segment from that of the disjoint parts of the corresponding geodesics.
-Using the exact asymptotics of the ruin probabilities and upper bounds on excursion probabilities for the Markov chain $Y$, we show that the dependence created by the overlap can be controlled uniformly, thereby establishing quasi-independence.
+The proof of quasi-independence is based on estimating the joint probability that two edges $e_1$ and $e_2$ are open, conditioned on their last common ancestral edge $e$ being open.
+The open events of $e_1$ and $e_2$ are correlated through the local times accumulated on their common ancestral segment.
+We condition on the number of crossings of the last common edge $e$ and estimate the contributions coming from the two remaining geodesic segments, from $e$ to $e_1$ and from $e$ to $e_2$.
+These estimates are obtained by analyzing the one-dimensional Markov chains that record the numbers of forward crossings.
+We show that the dependence created by the common ancestral segment can be controlled uniformly, thereby establishing quasi-independence.
 This in turn allows us to analyze the above percolation model and deduce Theorem~\ref{thm:main}.